waltercostamb/features_pipeline/README.md

 #Clone using https
 git clone https://github.com/waltercostamb/features_pipeline.git
 ```

+You could clone the repository using something else from https.
+To know what is the best option for you, consult your cluster manager.

 ## Working on draco HPC of the Friedrich-Schiller University Jena

 If you are using this pipeline in draco, you do not need to do any extra steps, since the conda environments are already installed.
+Skip section "Working on other HPCs".

 ## Working on other HPCs